Aon/ASHRM Hospital and Physician Professional Liability Benchmark Report

 The Aon/ASHRM Annual Hospital and Physician Professional Liability Benchmark report provides health care systems with a data-based tool for better estimating and understanding their self-insured medical malpractice costs based on data collected from participating health care systems.

-The 2021 Aon/ASHRM Hospital and Physician Professional Liability Benchmark is in its 22nd year of publication.
-This year’s report is based on the data from 109 participating health care systems which collectively account for 32% of the hospital exposures in the country.
+The 2023 Aon/ASHRM Hospital and Physician Professional Liability Benchmark report marks the 24th year of publication of this annual study.
+This report is based on the data from 101 participating health care systems which collectively comprise 33% of the hospital exposures in the country.

 Through measurement, analysis, and comparison of the claim and exposure data, risk managers can develop proactive strategies to reduce medical professional liability (MPL) related claim frequency and/or severity and ultimately improve patient and financial outcomes.

 The current report provides the findings of Aon’s actuarial analyses as well as insights on the following topics:

 • Countrywide HPL, PPL, and GL benchmark claim frequency, severity and loss rates based on this year’s database of 101 systems.